Day 3 on the Norte: Deba to Markina

-The Day When Sh*t Got Real:
+The Day When the Camino Provided

-When we set out for the bus station at 7 in the morning, the party was still going strong.
+When we set out for the bus station at 07:00, the party was still going strong.
 To top it off, we had reason to be solidly unoptimistic that a bus would come, considering that it was Sunday and nobody in the hostel or in the universe of Internet Gods could tell us anything, whatsoever, about the bus schedule back to Deba.
 (We had to stay in a place off the route due to a lack of beds in Deba on our Day Two debacle.)

-The bus showed up just as we walked up and the bus driver waved off our money since it was a holiday (we’re still not sure what holiday…Assumption Day for the fourth day in a row, maybe??) and they were just trying to get all the drunk revelers back home.
+The bus showed up just as we walked up and the bus driver waved off our money since it was a holiday (we’re still not sure what holiday!), and they were just trying to get all the drunk revelers back home.

-Once back in Deba, the city was still in the grips of a party.
-We found a café that would serve us coffee, but beer was still the chosen beverage of the moment and the floor sported a layer of napkins and discarded cups.
+Once back in Deba, the city was still in the midst of the party.
+We found a café that would serve us coffee, but it was beer that was flowing, and the floor was thick with layers of sticky napkins and discarded cups.

-We also shrugged off our idea to find food.
-Our guide books said that the next stretch of road would have limited food options, so we had hoped to stock up.
+Our guidebooks said that the next stretch of road would have limited food options, so we had hoped to stock up.
 But there were no food options in hungover Deba beyond the techno-thumping café, so we headed for the trail.

 Before we jumped on the Camino, we were thrilled to see Anna (from Day One) who was sitting outside of the public albergue in Deba, which is tucked inside the train station.
-She stayed there free of charge (some albergues run on donations only!), but she arrived at 13:00 the previous day.
+She stayed there for a five euro donation because she was smart enough to arrive at 13:00 the previous day.